Thalrion/Udacity-Full-Stack-Developer-Nanodegree/README.md

 - Frontend: HTML, CSS, and Javascript with Bootstrap 3

 Applied contepts:
+- How to use Git Bash & Github as version control Tool.
 - Configure local database and connect it to a web application
 - Create Model Schemas with columns and relationships (1:1, 1:n and N:N)
 - Use SQLAlchemy ORM with PostgreSQL to Query, Insert, Edit & Delete Data